 And I believe the children in our lives have a lot to teach us about joy.

 He called a little child to him, and placed the child among them.
 3 And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”Matthew 18:2-3 NIV

 Children ask questions.
 They haven’t yet convinced themselves that they’re self-sufficient beings who should know most everything.
 If we’ve been following Christ for awhile, we’re likely very familiar with the facts about Easter morning.
 We feel safe knowing the answers and sometimes we let that be enough.
 But what if we ask God for more this year?
 Ask Him to nudge us out of our comfort zones into new experiences of His resurrection life?
 Sure, we can celebrate those cherished traditions, but let’s show up with anticipation too—trusting Him to do a new thing.

 Leave room for wonder:

-One of the surest routes to authentic praise is to sink our roots deep in the wonder of life.
+One of the surest routes to authentic praise is to sink our roots deep in the wonder of life, as our children do naturally.
 Genuine gratitude springs from being present in the moment, aware of even the simplest joys.
 This Easter season, consider revisiting (or beginning) that gratitude journal.
 The more blessings you discover, the more you will be filled with praise for the One who provided them.
 As you reflect on the empty tomb, your heart will be worship-full!

 Share the joy:

 So let us come to Him this Easter as His children, with open hearts and willing hands, to love and serve in whatever way He leads us.
-As we envision the empty tomb and celebrate that eternal freedom we have been given, lets not keep it to ourselves.
-Lets be a part of bringing His Kingdom here, today -- transforming this world with His healing love, one precious heart at a time.
+As we envision the empty tomb and celebrate that eternal freedom we have been given, let’s not keep this joy to ourselves.
+Let's be a part of bringing His Kingdom here, today—transforming this world with His healing love, one precious heart at a time.